sriram-kakarala/RealDirect/README.md

     -- ./setup_and_initiate_network.sh
     -- Will fire up all the instances, create the channel, deploy and install the chaincode.
     -- Start Couch at http://localhost:5984/_utils/#/_all_dbs

+Step 3.
+Node App Happiness
+    -- Open a terminal and navigate to source path i.e uptil RealDirect
+    -- cd into api/rdapp i.e $ cd api/rdapp
+    -- Fire away the instance $npm start
+    -- Ahoy!!!

 *Try the Composer Way*
+Use this if you want to see the componser Demo.
+Step 0 is mandatory

 Step 1.
 Open a Terminal, We assume that you have the basic fabric-dev-servers setup